APPLICATIONS FOR FALL 2024 ARE NOW CLOSED

 Decisions for admission are the same for domestic and international applications, and are made without regard to the applicant's need for financial support.
-Admitted PhD students are fully funded for 4 to 5 years, depending on educational background.
+Admitted PhD students are fully funded for five (5) years.
 There is no funding for Master's students.

 The fee to apply to the Graduate School of Arts & Sciences is $90.00, payable by major credit card.
 Application deadlines are noted below.
 A complete application consists of: